Impa10r/peerswap-web/README.md

 Take care to backup PeerSwap wallet after each Liquid transaction.
 In case of a catastrophic failure of your SSD all L-BTC funds may be lost.
 Always run your node with a UPS.

-Back up is done from the Liquid page.
+Backup is done from the Liquid page.
 The file name ```<hexkey>.bak``` is your master blinding key hex.
 The contents is the backup of wallet.dat.
 For safety, this .bak will be zipped with the same password as the Elements RPC.
 For Umbrel, this is the password displayed in the Elements Core App.
 For the rest, this is the .elements/elements.conf rpcpassword parameter.

 **Make sure you keep this password safe in a separate location!**